trufont/trufont/README.md

         http://pyqt.sourceforge.net/Docs/PyQt5/installation.html

 3. Set up a new Python virtual environment using `virtualenv`.
-    - Install or update the virtualenv module with `pip3 install -U virtualenv`.
+    - Install or update the virtualenv module with `pip3 install --upgrade virtualenv`.
+       You may require `sudo` access on Linux.
+Alternatively, you can install it in the Python user directory: `pip3 install --user --upgrade virtualenv`.
     - Create a new virtual environment, and give it access to the system site-packages to make sure PyQt5 can be imported:
         `python3 -m virtualenv --system-site-packages trufont`